chihebabiza/cpp-bank-system/README.md

 # Bank Client Management System

-This is a simple C++ program that implements a basic client management system.
-The system allows users to perform operations on client records, including viewing, adding, updating, and deleting client information.
-The client data is stored in a text file.
+A C++ console application that manages client records in a banking system.
+It allows users to view, add, update, and delete client information, as well as perform transactions like deposits, withdrawals, and balance checks.
+The system includes user login functionality with different access levels .

 ## Features